matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 Many users would benefit from using CUE with their XML files, however CUE does not currently have an encoding that supports XML.

 ## Purpose of this document
-This document puts forward a proposal for an XML to CUE mapping called `koala` that can be used to add an XML encoding to CUE.
+This document puts forward a proposal for an XML to CUE mapping called `koala` that can be used to add an XML encoding to CUE, aiming to satisfy the objectives listed in the next section.

-Given there are many approaches for mapping from XML to CUE, this could be one of many XML encodings provided by CUE.
-Examples of other future encoding options could include ones that use a schema-led encoding approach (similar to the [textproto](https://pkg.go.dev/cuelang.org/go@v0.12.0/encoding/protobuf/textproto) encoding approach), and raw low-level AST style mappings that model each XML construct as a node that associates to abstractions like attributes, tags, and other content.
-This mapping however aims to maximise readability of CUE constraints written against XML, alongside the other objectives mentioned below.
+Given there are many approaches for mapping from XML to CUE however, there could also be other encodings introduced that aim to satisfy other objectives.
+Examples of other future encoding options could include ones that use a schema-led encoding approach (similar to the [textproto](https://pkg.go.dev/cuelang.org/go@v0.12.0/encoding/protobuf/textproto) encoding), and raw low-level AST style encodings that model each XML construct as a node that associates to abstractions like attributes, tags, and other content.

 ## Objectives
 The mapping in this proposal aims to: